mistrk7/librarians-balance/README.md

 ## Treasure Enchantments & Sealed Books

-'Treasure' enchantments aren't obtained through an enchantment table or trade rerolling.
-They're uniquely found in rare structures, and are exclusive to the players who get them.
+'Treasure' enchantments are enchantments that are uniquely found in rare structures and can't be traded for in vanilla.
+They're usually kept exclusive to the players who use them.

-These books will produce a 'sealed' variant of the same book when bought.
-'Sealed' books can't be cloned through lectern trading and can only be used to apply on gear.
+In Librarian's Balance these books will produce a 'sealed' variant of the same book when bought through lectern trading.
+'Sealed' books can't be traded further on lecterns and can only be used to apply on gear.

-As a result, players who own legit 'treasure' enchantments control the distribution of copies that are purchased from them.
-Otherwise the speciality of enchantments like Wind Burst could get ruined as it could self-replicate into a commodity on a survival server!
+Librarians trading legit treasure enchantments control the distribution of copies that are purchased from them.
+Otherwise the commidification of enchantments like Wind Burst on a survival server could go against its intended design by Mojang!

 Books that become 'sealed' are copies of treasure enchantments such as: